Stark Area Regional Transit Authority

 SARTA's administrative office and bus garage are located in Canton.
-It is managed by CEO/Executive Director Kirt Conrad, as well as a 9-member board of trustees.
+It is managed by CEO/Executive Director Ralph Lee, as well as a 9-member board of trustees.
 SARTA is primarily funded by a county 0.25% sales tax which was first approved in 1997 and renewed in 2002, 2006 and 2011.

 History

 On December 1, 1997, the Canton Regional Transit Authority became the Stark Area Regional Transit Authority (SARTA) and service to all of Stark County was established.

 SARTA is governed by a nine-member Board of Trustees with the Executive Director/CEO serving as Secretary/Treasurer.
 The members are appointed to a three-year consecutive term.
 Appointments are made by the Stark County Council of Government, Stark County Commissioners, and the cities of Canton, Massillon and Alliance.

 SARTA employed approximately 190 individuals as of June 15, 2012.
 The position breakdown is approximately 63% Coach Operators, 12% Mechanics and Service Personnel (who service a fleet of 80 revenue buses and 12 non-revenue service vehicles), 25% Administrative Staff and a couple Part-time Employees and/or Interns.

 As SARTA grew, satellite offices were added to better serve the county's public transportation needs.
 SARTA established four transfer stations and customer service offices.
 The Alliance Transfer Center was created to serve northeastern Stark County.
 The Massillon Transfer Center was created to serve the southwestern part of the county.
 The downtown Canton Transfer Center (also known as Cornerstone) was created to serve the heart of Stark County.
 The Belden Village Transit Center was opened to serve the Belden Village shopping area, as well as businesses and local colleges.